 It’s important to note that Funding Circle does not operate a loan loss provision but will attempt to recover unpaid debts in the event of default.
 Expected bad debt is already incorporated into the expected returns percentages quoted.
 Funding Circle frequently performs stress tests to gauge how well investments would perform should bad debt levels be higher than expected.

 Risk of Funding Circle going into administration

-As an FCA authorised business, Funding Circle is required to have a back-up plan in the event of going out of business.
-This plan is published and available for investors to access.
-The important thing to note is that the back-up service providers would continue to manage and administer the existing loan contracts.
-Investors should therefore continue to receive loan repayments as usual.
-In reality, I expect that whilst you would continue to receive payments, there may be some delays and selling your loans prior to the end of the loan terms may not be possible.
+As an FCA authorised P2P business, Funding Circle is required to have a wind-down plan in the event of going out of business.
+In the event Funding Circle went out of business, a back-up service provider would continue to manage and administer the existing loan contracts, which remain repayable to investors.
+Investors should therefore continue to receive loan repayments though it is unlikely these loans would be able to be resold prior to the end of the underlying loan terms.